OP-TEE/optee_os/documentation/extensions/extensions.md

-# General Extensions to the GlobalPlatform TEE Internal API
+# General Extensions to the GlobalPlatform TEE Internal Core API

-This document describes the OP-TEE extensions introduced with respect to the GlobalPlatform TEE API Specifications v1.0.
+This document describes the OP-TEE extensions introduced with respect to the GlobalPlatform TEE Internal Core API Specifications v1.1.

 Specific extensions documentation are part of:
 * Cryptographic Extensions